The bordism version of the h-principle: Introduction

-Theorem~\ref{th:1} is a generalization of the mentioned Barratt-Priddy-Quillen theorem (especially see the interpretation by Fuks~\cite{Fu}), the Wells theorem for immersions~\cite{We}, Eliashberg theorems for $k$-mersions, Legendrian and Lagrangian immersions \cite{El}, \cite{Va}, and general theorems of Ando~\cite{An}, Szucs~\cite{Sz} and the author~\cite{Sa}.
-Our argument is different from those in the mentioned papers in that it does not rely on the h-principle for differential relations over closed manifolds (see \S\ref{s:4} and Remark~\ref{r:7.3}) and gives a more general and precise relation of solutions of $\mathcal R$ to stable formal solutions of $\mathcal R$.
+Theorem~\ref{th:1} is a generalization of the mentioned Barratt-Priddy-Quillen theorem (especially see the interpretation by Fuks~\cite{Fu}), the Wells theorem for immersions~\cite{We}, Eliashberg theorems for $k$-mersions, Audin-Eliashberg theorems for Legendrian and Lagrangian immersions \cite{El}, \cite{Va}, \cite{Au3} and general theorems of Ando~\cite{An}, Szucs~\cite{Sz} and the author~\cite{Sa}. {\ccc In fact, the results in the current paper are most closely related to those in \cite{Sa}.
+In \cite{Sa} we consider open stable differential relations $\mathcal{R}$ that are invariant with respect to the contact group $\mathcal{K}$ and satisfy the h-principle over \emph{closed} manifolds.
+The main theorem of \cite{Sa} asserts that there exists an infinite loop space $\Omega^{\infty}\mathbf{B}$ such that the $0$-th cobordism group of $\mathcal{R}$-maps to a given manifold $W$ is isomorphic to $[W, \Omega^{\infty}\mathbf{B}]$.
+In comparison to \cite{Sa}, in the present paper we introduce and work with a very general notion of an open stable differential relation $\r$ (that, for example, may not satisfy the mentioned $h$-principle), and give a more general and precise relation of solutions of $\r$ to formal solutions of $\r$ by working on the level of moduli spaces.
+Furthermore, we give a conceptual connection between group completions, h/b-principles and cobordism categories \cite{GMTW}.